Author Highlights

 To learn more about The Gendered Society, click here.

-“A good text should spell out how theory and research relate to everyday life…and should have a strong Canadian perspective…reflecting Canadian social and cultural life”.
-These are just some of the comments that Alex Sevigny gathered from his communication studies students at McMaster University when he set out to produce the second Canadian edition of Ron Adler’s Understanding Human Communication (OUP 2011), ensuring that the book not only appealed to instructors but also appealed to Canadian students.
+Understanding Human Communication“A good text should spell out how theory and research relate to everyday life…and should have a strong Canadian perspective…reflecting Canadian social and cultural life”.
+These are just some of the comments that Alex Sevigny gathered from his communication studies students at McMaster University when he set out to produce the third Canadian edition of Ron Adler’s Understanding Human Communication (OUP 2015), ensuring that the book not only appealed to instructors but also appealed to Canadian students.
 Alex has taught the Introduction to Communication course at McMaster University for a number of years, and is Editor-in-Chief of the Journal of Professional Communication.

 To learn more about Understanding Human Communication, click here.